hyperledger/fabric/docs/source/tutorial/commercial_paper.md

 ## Create the network

 This tutorial will deploy a smart contract using the Fabric test network.
-The test network consists of two peer organizations and an ordering organization.
+The test network consists of two peer organizations and one ordering organization.
-The two peer organizations operate one peer each, while the ordering organization operates a single node raft ordering service.
+The two peer organizations operate one peer each, while the ordering organization operates a single node Raft ordering service.
 We will also use the test network to create a single channel named `mychannel` that both peer organizations will be members of.

 ![commercialpaper.network](./commercial_paper.diagram.testnet.png)
-*The Fabric test network is comprised of two peer organizations, Org1 and Org2, each with one peer and its ledger state database, and an ordering service node.
-Each of these components runs as a Docker container.*
+*The Fabric test network is comprised of two peer organizations, Org1 and Org2, and one ordering organization.
+Each component runs as a Docker container.*

-The two peers, their [state databases](../ledger/ledger.html#world-state-database-options), the ordering service node and the CA each run in the their own Docker container.
+Each organization runs their own Certificate Authority.
+The two peers, the [state databases](../ledger/ledger.html#world-state-database-options), the ordering service node, and each organization CA each run in their own Docker container.
 In production environments, organizations typically use existing CAs that are shared with other systems; they're not dedicated to the Fabric network.

 The two organizations of the test network allow us to interact with a blockchain ledger as two organizations that operate separate peers.
 In this tutorial,